 When I started the process of finally giving our front living room the attention it deserved, I knew the main wall needed something fun.
 I wanted it to flow with the rest of our home but make it something unique at the same time.
-I realized in that moment that plywood was about to become my DIY side kick to create one show-stopping wall.
+I realized in that moment that plywood was about to become my DIY side kick to create one show-stopping wood accent wall.
 Here’s what I came up with:

 4 x 8 – 1/4″ piece of birch plywood